 Acting quickly is important.
 As time passes, you might lose valuable evidence.
 Witnesses might forget important details.
 Defective car parts might get repaired or thrown away.
 Texas also imposes a two-year statute of limitations on car accident claims.
 If you file your lawsuit more than two years after the crash, the court could dismiss your claim, and you’ll lose your right to compensation.

 You Might Have Numerous Insurance Claims Against Multiple Parties After a Car Crash

-Pizza and other delivery driver accidents typically involve multiple claims.
+Food delivery driver accidents typically involve multiple claims.
 Compared to a car crash involving two private individuals, delivery driver cases are much more complex.
 Your personal injury lawyer will have to carefully evaluate the driver, restaurant, or delivery service’s insurance policies.

 Many Personal Insurance Policies Won’t Cover Commercial Driving

 Many restaurants and popular food delivery app companies ask for proof of insurance from their drivers.
 Unfortunately, most personal insurance policies will deny coverage for accidents that occur while a driver is working.
 This means that the delivery driver’s personal policy probably won’t cover your losses, even if they are at fault for the car accident.

 When a delivery driver does not have coverage for a crash, you may have to try and collect against alternate insurance coverage, like the kind a delivery driver’s employer may have.
 The policies in place can vary by food delivery app, but by hiring an expert Texas food delivery accident lawyer, you can be rest assured that your legal team will discover all the important details to get you the settlement you deserve.

 You May Be Able to File an Insurance Claim Against the Restaurant or Food Delivery Company